dtamayo/spock/README.md

 # >>> <rebound.simulation.Simulation object at 0x303f05c50, N=3, t=999999999.9999993>
 ```

-Only one collision takes place in this example system - the typical use case involves starting with many more bodies (~10).
+Only one collision takes place in this example system, but the typical use case involves starting with more bodies (~10).
 See [this example](https://github.com/dtamayo/spock/blob/master/jupyter_examples/QuickStart.ipynb) for additional information about the models included in SPOCK, and see [jupyter\_examples/](https://github.com/dtamayo/spock/tree/master/jupyter_examples) for more thorough example applications.

 # Examples